OverpoweredCoding/Dual-Booting-Kali-Linux-and-Windows/README.md

 After your rufus interface looks close to mine, press the start button and let it do its thing.
 Once it is done, your USB drive will look something like this: <br />
 ![image](https://user-images.githubusercontent.com/77810019/136436159-624ae895-d887-4fac-bda1-47707dafa346.png) <br />
 # Step 3- Partitioning your Drive:
+Run the tool provided with the files to partition out at least 20 GB
+# Step 4- Boot from your live USB:
+Google what key to press when you are restarting your PC to enter the boot selector, as it varies from computer to computer.
+Once you know your key, reboot and enter the boot selection menu.
+Select your live USB from that list and boot into it.
+# Step 5- You're all set!
+Go through the prompts to install Kali on your PC!